burger

 Details about the dates of your exported photos

-If you export your photos from iCloud to Infomaniak kDrive, be careful about the date metadata.
-During export, the file creation dates may be modified and replaced by the export date instead of the original date of the photo.
+If you export your photos from iCloud to Infomaniak kDrive, be vigilant about the date metadata.
+During export, the file creation dates may be modified and replaced by the export date instead of the original photo date.

 Here is a script for advanced users that allows you to restore the correct data to your files from the EXIF information (it is recommended to process batches of 7000 photos max. to avoid a crash):